 Limonene has antioxidant activity (Anandakumar et al, 2021) and may increase product shelf life.
 For instance, limonene has been shown to inhibit lipid oxidation, and is being investigated to extend shelf-life in food products (reviewed by Bora et al, 2020).

-Learn more: Why is Limonene used in Skincare?
+Learn more: Benefits of Limonene in Skincare

 4. Permeation enhancer

 Limonene is a permeation enhancer (Mendanha et al, 2017) and can boost absorption of nutrients and active ingredients (Valgimigli et al, 2012).

 Is limonene safe for skin?

 Limonene is considered to have low toxicity (reviewed by Sun, 2007) and is recognized as a safe ingredient for skincare under the current regulatory guidelines for cosmetics (reviewed by Kim et al, 2013).